 What Is Acupuncture?

 Acupuncture has been practiced for over a thousand years.
+It is a part of traditional chinese medicine.
 Traditionally, it was used to align a person’s energy or chi (Chinese word meaning life force energy or life).
 It is a holistic treatment that can be used for a variety of physical and mental problems.
 The primary belief is that the body can be healed when chi or the healing energy is released.
 To practice it, a person needs to undergo rigorous training for around three years and must pass an exam to get a practicing license.

 Dry Needling Vs Acupuncture